Islam-Ragab015/Dynamic_Album_UI/README.md

 - **Vibrant Image Gallery**: Immerse yourself in stunning visuals of each destination.
 - **Community-driven**: Discover the travel stories of other users, complete with profiles and contributions.
 - **Social Integration**: Show your love for a destination with likes and share your favorites with others.
+- **Smooth Animations**: The app uses a variety of animations for smooth and fluid transitions, enhancing the overall user experience.
+From image carousels to page transitions and interactive elements, animations are used extensively to create an engaging and visually appealing interface.

 ---